atombaby/pipeline-dev/README.md

 To get all the scripts to run independently.

 ##Process I want done
-pipe-XXX-TargDNA-Unpaired-Rclean.sh are the two current complete processes I want to run on all the samples in a given directory.
+pipe-XXX-TargDNA-Unpaired-Rclean.sh are complete processes I want to run on all the samples in a given directory (one script is for data I have made, the other is for data made at WASHU).
 Input argument is just the file stem.
 It'll call the other two scripts here (PanelValidation.R and TruSight-Reformat.R), to get all teh data all cleaned up after all the various steps are done.